Have You Been Unfairly Dismissed? (2020 Update)

 A genuine redundancy is when:

-However a dismissal is not a genuine redundancy if the employer still needs the employee’s job to be done by someone (eg. hires someone else to do the job) or could have reasonably, in the circumstances, given the employee another job within the employer’s business or an associated entity.
+However a dismissal is not a genuine redundancy if the employer still needs the employee’s job to be done.
+The most common example of this is where an employer hires someone else to do the job.
+Further, a redundancy is also not genuine if the employer could have given the employee another job within the employer’s business or an associated entity.
+If you have further questions about unfair dismissal, it may be worth getting in touch with an employment lawyer.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.